lopezrbn/deployment-reflex-app-tutorial/README.md

 ```

 Of course, now you should change the following fields:
-- `<your_app_service_description>`: this will be the description of the service you will see when you call `systemctl status your_service_name.service`.
+- `<your_app_service_description>`: this will be the description of the service you will see when you call `systemctl status <your_service_name>.service`.
 I use the formula `<your_app_name> web app background Reflex service`.
 So in this project, it would be `Car price checker web app background Reflex service.`.
 But of course, use whatever works for you.
 - `<your_vps_user>`: this is the user you log in with to enter the VPS.
 In my case, it is `ubuntu`, which is a common name for Ubuntu servers.
-- `<your_app_path>`: this is the path of the folder in which you have cloned the app.
+- `<your_app_path>`: this is the path of the folder in which you have cloned the app from the GitHub repository.
 If you have doubts about the full path, navigate to it and use `pwd` to obtain the exact path.
 Be careful and check the script twice as you will need to write `<your_app_path>` for four times in the file.

 As always, `Ctrl` + `X` to close, and press `y` and `Enter` to save the changes.